akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/authenticateOAuth2Async.rst

 Description
 -----------
+Wraps the inner route with OAuth Bearer Token authentication support using a given ``AsyncAuthenticator[T]``.

 Provides support for extracting the so-called "*Bearer Token*" from the :class:`Authorization` HTTP Header, which is used to initiate an OAuth2 authorization.